 If you have an e-commerce website, the product image crucial to that page should be visible under the FMP.
 Search engines will flag you if the FMP only displays the text, navigation bar, or page header.

 Find out how we improved FMP for Nightcap before they appeared on Shark Tank!
-Or, engage our SEO services!
+Or, try our SEO services!